 Opposite the cells on one side of the Square, also known as the 'Square of the Lord of the Age', one or more spikes were driven in under the eaves of the cells, from which Anis and then the Báb were suspended by separate heavy ropes.
-The Báb remained silent, the beautiful features of His pale handsome face framed by a black beard and small moustache, His appearance and refined manners, His white, delicate and well-shaped hands, His simple but very neat garments - everything about Him awakened sympathy and compassion.
+The Báb remained silent, the beautiful features of His pale handsome face framed by a black beard and small moustache, His appearance and refined manners, His white, delicate and wellshaped hands, His simple but very neat garments - everything about Him awakened sympathy and compassion.
 They were placed so that they were looking into the stone, but Anis begged to be turned to face the soldiers so that he could see the bullets flying toward him.
 The officer granted his request.
-Anis implored to be executed before the Bab.
-He asked that his face be placed right down upon the Báb's feet or positioned to shield the Báb from bullets so that the Bab would not be hit by the first bullets aimed at him, however the officer did not acquiesce and their shoulders were bound firmly so that Anis' head was against the Báb's breast, both suspended three metres from the ground.
-His relations and friends cried out that he was mad, and therefore unlawful to receive the death-penalty; but Anis responded, "I am in my right mind: perfect in service, and in dogs and jackals, the body of the Báb left lying on its left side.
-Soldiers were ordered in turns of ten to keep watch over them to prevent anyone attempting to retrieve the precious remains.
+Anis implored to be executed before the Báb.
+He asked that his face be placed right down upon the Báb's feet or positioned to shield the Báb from bullets so that the Báb would not be hit by the first bullets aimed at him, however the officer did not acquiesce and their shoulders were bound firmly so that Anis' head was against the Báb's breast, both suspended three metres from the ground.
+His relations and friends cried out that he was mad, and therefore unlawful to receive the death-penalty; but Anis responded, "I am in my right mind: perfect in service, and in sacrifice."
+Anis calmly spoke aloud excerpts from the prayers of his Master, whilst the Báb remained peaceful and silent throughout.